Asset tokenization

 Coordinated settlement

 Token movement and payment-side movement often sit in different systems.
-DALP supports settlement workflows such as XvP so parties can coordinate asset and payment actions with clear local execution and external process ownership.
+DALP supports settlement workflows such as XvP so parties can coordinate asset and payment steps with clear local execution and external process ownership.

 Enterprise deployment controls

 Banks and regulated operators need clear runtime responsibilities, access controls, observability, backup, data residency, and incident paths.
-DALP can be deployed through managed, customer-hosted, or hybrid patterns, with the exact responsibilities defined by the deployment model.
+You can deploy DALP through managed, customer-hosted, or hybrid patterns, with the exact responsibilities defined by the deployment model.

 Why this matters

-Tokenization only becomes useful at scale when the lifecycle is governed end to end.
-Issuers need to know who can create an asset, who can change supply, who may hold or transfer it, how settlement is coordinated, and where the evidence sits after the event.
+Tokenization only becomes useful in production when the lifecycle is governed end to end.
+Issuers need to know who can create an asset, who can change supply, who may hold or transfer it, how settlement is coordinated, and where the audit record sits after the event.

-DALP provides the platform layer for that lifecycle on configured EVM-compatible networks.
-It helps institutions move from isolated token experiments to controlled asset operations without turning every programme into a custom integration project.
+DALP provides the platform layer for that governed asset programme on configured EVM-compatible networks.
+If you are moving from isolated token experiments to controlled asset operations, the platform handles each stage so your programme does not become a custom build project.

 Where to go next

-- Market challenges for the operating problems that make tokenization hard
+- Read Market challenges for the operating problems that make tokenization hard.

-- DALP solution for how the platform connects lifecycle controls
+- Read DALP solution for how the platform connects lifecycle controls.

-- Deployment topology for runtime zones, custody, data, and EVM network responsibilities
+- Read Deployment topology for runtime zones, custody boundaries, data ownership, and EVM network responsibilities.